 Some of the birds which can be easily spotted here are – Magpies, Shrikes, Woodpeckers, Swallows, Warblers, Doves, Bulbuls, Flyeaters, Bee-eaters, Barbets, Hoopoe, Myna, Munia, Nuthatch, Tree-creepers, Finches, Wagtails, Munias, Tits, Thrushes.

-When you venture out for birding, carry these things along – a pair of binoculars, a good field guide, a camera, drinking water and a trekking stick.
-Ask us and we will advice you which routes to walk on.
-Though the treks are small, we recommend going bird-watching only if you and your group members are comfortable in walking for long distances.
+When you venture out for birding, carry these things along – a pair of binoculars, a good field guide, a camera, drinking water, and a trekking stick.
+Ask us and we will advise you which routes to walk on.
+Though the treks are small, we recommend going bird-watching only if you and your group members are comfortable walking for long distances.

 We always say – Don’t take anything from the forest except memories/photos and don’t leave anything behind except your footprints.